omkanekar28/Omnisearch-RAG/README.md

 # Omnisearch-RAG
-Multi-modal RAG system supporting PDFs, images, text, and URLs.
+Multi-modal RAG system supporting PDFs, images, excel, text, and URLs.
 Built with LangChain and FAISS for intelligent document retrieval and QA.